 Drought Response Overview

-BPUB uses watering rules and restrictions established by the Drought Contingency Plan to proactively manage the region’s water resources.
-The rules & restrictions limit water use based on specific levels of the Falcon/Amistad Resivours or during other water system emergencies.
+BPUB uses watering rules and restrictions established by the Drought Contingency Plan to manage the region’s water resources proactively.
+The rules & restrictions at each stage limit water use based on specific levels of the Falcon/Amistad reservoirs or during other water system emergencies.

 Apply for Landscape Variance